-This document presents our draft final Water Resources Management Plan 2019 (fWRMP19).
+This document presents our final Water Resources Management Plan 2019 (fWRMP19).
 It should be read in conjunction with our Statement of Response (SoR) which summarises feedback on our revised draft WRMP 2019 (rdWRMP19) and states how we intended to revise our Plan in light of the feedback received.
-A separate summary document is available on our website providing a non-technical overview of our Plan at: www.affinitywater.co.uk/waterresourcesplan.
+A separate summary document is available providing a non-technical overview of our Plan at the following location:

+www.affinitywater.co.uk/waterresourcesplan